 Under the MMPA, to legally fish in a Category I and/or II fishery, a fisherman must take certain steps.
 For example, owners of vessels or gear engaging in a Category I or II fishery, are required to obtain a marine mammal authorization by registering with the Marine Mammal Authorization Program (50 CFR 229.4).
 They are also required to accommodate an observer if requested (50 CFR 229.7(c)) and they must comply with any applicable take reduction plans.
-The 2015 proposed List of Fisheries (79 FR 50589, August 25, 2014) classifies the snapper-grouper, dolphin wahoo, and golden crab fisheries as Category III fisheries.
+The 2015 final List of Fisheries (79 FR 77919, December 29, 2014) classifies the snapper-grouper hook-and-line segment of the fishery as a Category III fishery.
 Category III designates fisheries with a remote likelihood or no known serious injuries or mortalities.
+The southeast U.S. Atlantic black sea bass pot sector is included in the grouping of the Atlantic mixed species trap/pot fisheries, which the 2015 Final LOF classifies as a Category II.
+Gear types used in these fisheries are determined to have occasional incidental mortality and serious injury of marine mammals.